Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```
 The command extract references with Keyword#1 **AND** Keyword#2 **AND** Keyword#3, and so on.

 Commands can of course be scripted and ran as a batch, see **./Codes/Script.m** for example of script containing several commands.
 Papers are listed by years to ease the reading and a command to extract certain years would have no purpose.
-These simple commands must cover 99% of the use of the database.
+These simple commands must cover 99% of the needs of database users.

 ## Database maintenance